 Using coupon codes you create through the Rocketspark shop can provide discounts to specific customers.
 Here’s the help guide on how to set up a coupon discount code for your online shop.

+- Single-use coupon: Give the coupon to a specific customer who can use the coupon once.
 Single-use coupons will only apply to the first order of a subscription.

+- Multi-use coupon: Give the same coupon to multiple customers and customers can use the coupon multiple times.
 Multi-use coupons will apply to the first order and subsequent orders until the coupon reaches its end date or it gets deleted by the merchant.
 If the coupon is edited, eg if the discount amount changes, these changes will apply to any subscriptions that are using that coupon.